 Did you know that there are products like the ThermoCube that are Thermostatically Controlled Outlets?
 That means they are outlets that you plug your heater into and they turn the outlet off when the air temperatures go above 35 degrees and turn it on when it gets down to 35 degrees.
 If your heater doesn’t have a temperature controlled on/off feature, this can save you electricity in the winter.

 Be Careful with Outlets!

 Typical outlets have circuit breakers of 15 or 20 amps and are 120 volt outlets.
 If GIFs are tripped during the winter, heaters, aerators and pumps can get shut off just when you need them to run.
-Pipes can freeze int eh middle of the night when pumps suddenly turn off.
+Pipes can freeze in the middle of the night when pumps suddenly turn off.
 Be sure your circuit can handle the volts of equipment you need to plug in for the winter at the pond.
 Remember, that the circuit might be carrying load from the house as well.
-We found a great article to understand how electrical outlets can be overloaded on Blain's Farm & Fleet's website.
+We found a great article to understand how electrical outlets can be overloaded on Blain’s Farm & Fleet’s website.
 Click HERE to check it out.

 For more about getting your pond ready for winter, click HERE.